-The Trends & Alerts section on the dashboard automatically scans your lab history and surfaces patterns worth paying attention to.
-You don’t need to configure anything — it runs every time you load or update your data.
+Trend alerts automatically scan your lab history and surface patterns worth paying attention to in Labs, marker details, and the dashboard’s Needs Attention widget.
+You do not need to configure anything — detection runs every time you load or update your data.

 How alerts are triggered